 Evidence was not available for Scotland.
-Given this gap in our knowledge, and the fact that the 90% figure refers to known outcomes, rather than all outcomes, the claim is Mostly TRUE.
+Given this gap in our knowledge, and the fact that the 90% figure refers only to known outcomes – where there is a prenatal diagnosis of Down Syndrome, rather than all outcomes, the claim is FALSE.

 13. “Abortion up to birth where the baby has a disability”